helabenkhalfallah/code-health-meter/README.md

 - `code-duplication-audit/html/index.html`
 - Additional styled UI in `styles/` and `js/`

-> Note: The included mock-project is a simplified codebase designed to demonstrate the Code Health Meter's analysis pipeline.
-The original system analyzed in the TOSEM paper contained ~14,000 SLOC across 221 modules and cannot be shared due to size and licensing constraints.
+> Note on Scale and Reproducibility: The included tests/mock-project is a simplified version intended for demonstration and functional validation of the Code Health Meter (CHM) framework.
+The original system evaluated in the TOSEM paper comprises approximately 14,000 lines of JavaScript/TypeScript code across 221 modules.
+Due to size and licensing constraints, that full system is not distributed as part of this artifact.
+However, the provided mock-project, along with the structured output reports, fully reproduces the CHM analysis pipeline, including complexity metrics, duplication detection, and graph-based modularity assessments.

 ---